Insights, Products

 What is iMessage?

 iMessage is Apple’s proprietary instant messaging service for iOS devices like iPhones, iPads, and Macs.
-It supports text, photos, voice memos, locations, videos, and more, which are all transmitted over Wi-Fi or cellular data. iMessages are always end-to-end encrypted and appear in blue text bubbles on Apple devices.
+It supports text, photos, multimedia, voice memos, locations, videos, and more, which are all transmitted over an internet connection or cellular data. iMessages are always end-to-end encrypted and appear in blue text bubbles on Apple devices.

 Apple says over two billion users actively use its hardware.
 Apple devices are particularly popular in countries like Japan, the United States, and Australia for all ages up to 65.